daniilrobnikov/vits2/README.md

   - [ ] replace speakers with multilingual training.
 Each speaker is a language with thhe same IPA symbols
   - [ ] add support for in-context learning

-  - [ ] use high-resolution mel-spectrograms in training
   - [ ] compare IPA with ARPABET phonemizer
   - [ ] test different loss functions
   - [ ] test different optimizers, hyperparameters, and schedulers